-The attached ordinance would not affect the Safeway Fuel Station Project.
-However, adoption of the ordinance would bar approval of new gas station applications that are not yet complete while the City Council considers potential new regulatory options regarding new gas station applications.
+Ordinance 2681 does not affect the Safeway Fuel Station Project.
+However, the ordinance does bar approval of new gas station applications that are not yet complete while the City Council considers potential new regulatory options regarding new gas station applications.
 Adoption of new regulatory requirements for new gas station applications, such as requiring conditional use permits for such applications, would expand the ability of City approving bodies to conduct environmental review and exercise discretionary approval regarding new gas station uses.
 Such new regulations could permit the approving bodies to order the preparation of an Environmental Impact Report (EIR) regarding future gas station applications, and to disapprove projects that do not satisfy the City's regulations, whether due to emissions or other health impacts, traffic, or other considerations within the City's discretion.

-A 6/7 vote of the City Council is required to adopt the attached ordinance as an urgency item for an initial period of 45 days.
-In accordance with Government Code Section 65858, the ordinance may be extended for up to an additional ten months and 15 days following a noticed public hearing within the next 45 days.
-Prior to the expiration of the initial extension, the ordinance may be extended a final time for up to an additional 12 months, for a total potential duration of two years.
+Ordinance 2681 was approved by a unanimous vote of the City Council and is effective for an initial period of 45 days from the date of adoption.
+In accordance with Government Code Section 65858, the attached ordinance (Attachment 1) would extend Ordinance 2681 for an additional ten months and 15 days.
+Also, in accordance with Government Code Section 65858 consideration of the ordinance to extend the moratorium was noticed as a public hearing consistent with all applicable state and local regulations.
+An additional extension of up to 12 months may be approved by the City Council prior to the expiration of this initial extension, for a total potential duration of two years.

-Government Code Section 65858 requires that prior to adoption of an interim ordinance, the City Council must find that there is a current and immediate threat to the public health, safety, or welfare and that adoption of an interim ordinance would protect the public safety, health, or welfare.
-The attached ordinance includes findings of public health, safety and welfare risk resulting based on the effect of the McCorkle decision on the City's ability to conduct full environmental review of applications for new gas station uses and based on potential applications for new gas station uses near sensitive receptors.
-Ten days prior to the expiration of the initial interim ordinance or any extension, the City Council is required to issue a written report describing the measures taken to alleviate the condition that lead to the adoption of the interim ordinance.
+Also before the City Council for consideration is a resolution issuing a written report describing the measures that the City has taken to alleviate the condition which led to the adoption of the urgency ordinance (Attachment 2).
+This Resolution and associated written report (Attachment 2, Exhibit 1) satisfy the requirement of Section 65858 which states that "ten days prior to the expiration of the initial interim ordinance or any extension, the City Council is required to issue a written report describing the measures taken to alleviate the condition that lead to the adoption of the interim ordinance."

 Following adoption of an interim ordinance under Section 65858, subsequent interim ordinances affecting the same property are prohibited unless the subsequent ordinance is adopted to protect the public safety, health, and welfare from an event, occurrence or set of circumstances different from those that led to the adoption of the prior interim ordinance.
 In other words, once an interim ordinance expires, a new interim ordinance cannot be enacted regarding the same health, safety and welfare concerns affecting the same property.